 Drinking alcoholic beverages is prohibited while in line before start of parade and during parade.

 Throwing anything to the crowd from floats, trucks and cars, including candy is strictly prohibited.
 This creates a potential dangerous situation with implication of safety and injury.

-On June 29, June 30, and July 1 entrants may pre-register and pick up their position number flags at the Chatham Police Department at 249 George Ryder Road.
+On June 28, June 29, and June 30 entrants may pre-register and pick up their position number flags at the Chatham Police Department at 249 George Ryder Road.

 On parade day, entrants must check in and receive their position number from a Parade Monitor stationed on Shore Road near the Chatham Town Fish Pier on July 4th.
 All entrants must be registered and checked in at the staging area on Shore Road no later than their designated time —

 Entry #1 through #33 check in between 7:00am – 7:30am

 Entry #34 through #65 check in between 7:30am – 8:00am